edwinmoradian90/scripts/README.md

 The command above will take you back four directories, resulting in a new a path: this/is

-# I will doucment the rest soon...
+# I will document the rest soon...